Open-source car: Automobiles

 Self-driving car prototypes have collected petabytes of data.
 Some companies, including Daimler, Baidu, Aptiv, Lyft, Waymo, Argo AI, Ford and Audi have publicly released datasets under more-or-less open licenses.

 Other open-source vehicles

 Many open-source vehicles come in the form of velomobiles, like the PUUNK, the Hypertrike, the evovelo mö or the Atomic Duck velomobile.

-Other open-source vehicles include the Xtracycle.
+Other open-source vehicles include the Xtracycle cargo bicycles.